Bedford Whyalla client and poet, Dwayne hopes his work can inspire others to celebrate and recognise disability as 'a gift'.

 Although correctly put ‘differently able’ sounds much better to me.

-Some may laugh, some may cry, when they bare all they are, there is nothing more sublime, the strength of their heart even yours or mine is yet a treasure and gift awaiting its big change to rise and shine and change the world one moment at a time,
+Some may laugh, some may cry, when they bare all they are, there is nothing more sublime, the strength of their heart even yours or mine is a treasure and gift awaiting its big chance to rise and shine and change the world one moment at a time,

 to be put down, to be left out, now that I consider a crime, to be put to shame or made to feel blame for the way that one was born, can do more harm with much less or remorse than a bullet, quick and swift.

-But for those who spill hate are far too late for their game is already lost, strength in showing character and happiness and best of all to win.
+But for those who spill hate are far too late for their game is already lost, strength in showing character and happiness is best of all to win.